MoE-Enhanced Multi-Domain Feature Selection and Fusion for Fast Map-Free Trajectory Prediction: Proposed Model

-Unlike prior algorithms\cite{ren2025mlb,zhou2022hivt} aggregating time nodes without processing, we utilize a Mixture of Experts \cite{shazeer2017outrageously} based frequency filter along with multi-granularity temporal signal modeling to reduce the impact of outlier noise.
-Inspired by \cite{liu2025freqmoe}, a MoE mechanism, enabling adaptive extraction of multiple frequency features is introduced.
-First, historical trajectories are embedded by simple MLP to get $\mathbf{E}_{h}\in R^{B\times T_h\times C }$, where $B$ is the batchsize, $C$ is the hidden channels.
-These time-domain trajectory sequences are transformed into the frequency domain using Fast Fourier Transform (FFT), yielding complex-valued representations $\mathbf{\hat{E}}_{h}\in C^{B\times F\times C }$ with lenth $F=\frac{T_h}{2}+1$.
+Unlike prior algorithms\cite{ren2025mlb,zhou2022hivt} that aggregate time nodes without processing, we utilize a Mixture of Experts \cite{shazeer2017outrageously} based frequency filter to reduce the impact of outlier noise.
+Inspired by \cite{liu2025freqmoe}, a MoE mechanism, enabling adaptive extraction of multiple frequency features is integrated.
+First, historical trajectories are embedded by simple MLP to get $\mathbf{E}\in R^{B\times T_h\times C }$, where $B$ is the batchsize, $C$ is the hidden channels.
+These time-domain trajectory sequences are transformed into the frequency domain using Fourier Transform, yielding complex-valued representations $\mathbf{\hat{E}}_{h,f}$.
 To disentangle frequency-specific features, the frequency spectrum is uniformly partitioned into $N$ non-overlapping intervals, each assigned to a dedicated expert module.
-For the $i-th$ expert, a binary mask $M_i\in \left \{ 0,1 \right \} ^{B\times F\times C }$ is applied to $\mathbf{\hat{E}}_{h}$, where $M_i \left ( {b,f,c} \right )=1$ if the b-th batch, f-th frequency falls within the i-th interval, and 0 otherwise.
-This masking operation effectively isolates the frequency components relevant to the i-th expert, resulting in a filtered frequency-domain representation:
+For the $i-th$ expert, a binary mask is applied to $\mathbf{\hat{E}}_{h,f}$, where $M_i \left ( {b,f,c} \right )=1$ if the $b-th$ batch, $f-th$ frequency falls within the $i-th$ interval, and 0 otherwise.
+This masking operation effectively isolates the frequency components relevant to the $i-th$ expert, resulting in a filtered frequency-domain representation:

-Subsequently, a gating network is introduced to dynamically aggregate the outputs of all experts.
-The gating network takes the original frequency-domain representation $\mathbf{\hat{E}}_{h}$ as input:
+where $\hat{E}_ {h}$ is the masked output.
+Subsequently, a gating network is introduced to dynamically aggregate the outputs of all individual and specialized experts.
+Specifically, the gating network takes the original frequency-domain representation $\mathbf{\hat{E}}_{h}$ as input:

-we average $\mathbf{\hat{E}}_{h}$ along the channel dimension and feed it into the gate network.
-A linear projection is applied to produce the weight scores for each expert:
+where $G$ is the average frequency component.
+Then, a linear projection is applied to produce the weight scores for each expert: